aaronstockdill/PAUL/README.md

     brain2.loading()

+If your module has the potential to handle an 'it', such as a previously found url, file, or something else, use this method at the top of processing:

+    sentence.replace_it()

-A fairly new function is "forward", which is used if you can identify a sentence that the brain passed to you that is clearly not yours.
+The function is "forward" is used if you can identify a sentence that the brain passed to you that is clearly not yours.
 Include a keyword that you think would help in finding the correct module, otherwise the user will not get any useful response.

     brain2.forward(sentence, keyword)